KasparEtter/ef1p/pages/email/email.md

 The [RFC just says](https://tools.ietf.org/html/rfc6186#section-6) that the domain names of the servers should be confirmed by the user if they are not subdomains of the queried domain without requiring or even mentioning DNSSEC.
-As we all know, security-critical decisions should not be left to users.
+As everyone working in IT security knows, security-critical decisions should not be left to users.

 [RFC 2782](https://tools.ietf.org/html/rfc2782) specifies the format of service (`SRV`) records.
 The basic idea is to use a different subdomain for each protocol and service and list the port number and